Team Services | TFS 2017

 Create a branch for several work items

 You can also add a new branch from the work item listed on the backlog or Kanban board without having to open the work item.
 Using multi-select, you can select several work items and create a new branch where they're all linked to the branch.

-For example, here we select 5 items to link to a new branch.
+For example, here we select the first five items to link to a new branch.

 And, we specify the name of the branch.